stelterlab/oim-runner/README.md

 Set CLOUDS to your clouds.yaml file with the necessary admin creds of your OpenStack cloud and IMAGES to the directory holding your image sources (Ubuntu, Debian, CirrOS etc).

+Defaults to clouds.yaml and etc/images in your current working directory.

 If you are using your own onsite container registry, push the container in the appropriate repositiory and set RUNNER_IMAGE accordingly.